How To: Solving Problems Every Day

-The SPED™ (Solving Problems Every Day) method is about solving many small problems every day.
+The TXM SPED™ (Solving Problems Every Day) method is about solving many small problems every day.
 Most problems can be simply analysed using 5 Whys.
-The outcome your staff need is to have common language about Concern, Containment, and Corrective Action (ref “Getting The Right Things Done” by Pascal Dennis).
+The outcome your staff need is to have common language about Concern, Containment, and Corrective Action. (ref “Getting The Right Things Done” by Pascal Dennis)

 Engage your staff by asking “What are your frustrations?”
 I learnt this from an innovation consultant, Roger La Salle.
-This simple question brings real problems to the forum, not just technical problems.
+This simple question brings real problems to the spotlight.

-Provide a forum for your staff and a standardised leader support process.
-Have a daily workplace team meeting (10 minutes).
-Have standard work for managers to review each team every day in what Dnniher call a “gemba walk.”
-Have the Site Leadership Team connect every day.
+Provide a platform for your staff and a standardised leader support process.
+Conduct a daily workplace team meeting (10 minutes).
+Have standard work for managers to review each team every day through a ‘Gemba Walk’ The site leadership team should meet and connect each day for maximum efficiency.

 - Follow Morale, Safety, Quality, Delivery, Cost, Problem PDCA agenda